How to Make Split Pea Soup

 Sure, you could add some cayenne or hot sauce.
 Sure you could add some corn or diced winter squash, either uncooked with the other vegetables, or cooked towards the end.
 Some cooked rice at the end.
 All would be good.
 But the simplicity of this soup just speaks to me.
 Though I surely wouldn’t pass up the chance to throw in some leftover vegetables if they were lying around.

 The short answer is no, they don’t.
-They cook in about an hour and a half, but if you want to shorten the cooking time and have the ability to plan ahead, soaking them in water to cover for several hours can speed up the cooking time.
+They are a fairly soft legume, so cook fairly quickly.
+Split peas cook in about an hour and a half, but if you want to shorten the cooking time and have the ability to plan ahead, soaking them in water to cover for several hours can speed up the cooking time.
 If you soak them for 24 hours, the cooking time should be reduced to about 45 minutes.

-Some people add thickeners to their split pea soup, often in the form of flour or some other blender, but I prefer it without.
+This is no doubt a thick and hearty soup.
+Some people add thickeners to their split pea soup, often in the form of flour or some other binder, but I prefer it without.
 If you cook it until the split peas are really tender they will start to fall apart a bit, and that will cause the soup to thicken up on its own.

-If you want you can put a cup or two into a blender or a food processor and pulse so it crushes and blends together a bit, then stir that back into the pot.
+If you want a slightly creamier consistency you can put a cup or two into a blender or a food processor and pulse so it crushes and blends together a bit, then stir that back into the pot.
 Or, if you have an immersion blender, just place it in the pot at the end and let it run until you have the consistency you like.